CrisDxyz/CrisDxyz/README.md

 ## 🚀 About Me

-Passionate software developer with a keen interest in cybersecurity.
+Passionate software developer with a keen interest in Cybersecurity and Automatization.
 Always excited to tackle challenges and learn something new.

 ## 💻 Tech Stack